Salt has been used as a home remedy for various ailments, including cold sores.

 They can provide you with the most accurate information and recommendations based on your specific situation.

-Always consult with a healthcare professional for advice tailored to your specific situation.
+For best results, combine gentle care with other proven home remedies or over-the-counter antiviral treatments, and consult a healthcare professional for advice tailored to your situation.

 Using Lysine Cream or Lysine Lip Balm